 It may also be the option chosen by couples who have tried other infertility options, such as IVF, without success.

 What is the Success Rate for Gestational Surrogacy?

 If you’re interested in exploring gestational surrogacy and other infertility options, your best resource is a clinic or family center that facilitates non-traditional pregnancy options such as surrogacy and IVF.
-You can have all your questions answered by a trained fertility counselor and decide if it is the right decision for you.
+You can have all your questions about surrogate options answered by a trained fertility counselor and decide if it is the right decision for you.